-Received 00th January 20xx, Accepted 00th January 20xx DOI: 10.1039/x0xx00000x A dendritically amplified fluorescence signal probe on SiO2 microspheres for ultrasensitive detection of mercury ions
+A dendritically amplified fluorescent signal probe on SiO2 microspheres for the ultrasensitive detection of mercury ions†

-In this work, a new kind of dendritically amplified fluorescence signal probe on SiO2 microspheres were controllably fabricated by terminal deoxynucleotidyl transferase (TdT)-catalyzed incorporation of nucleotides combined with bio-bar-code (BBC) amplification for ultrasensitive detection of Hg2+.
-The thymine T–Hg2+–T hairpin structure was firstly formed and further initiated the strand-displacement-amplification (SDA) reaction, generating mimic target (MT).
-MT hybridized with capture probe 1 (c1) on SiO2 microspheres, and the 3′-hydroxyl (OH) termini of MT initiated TdT-based DNA extension, producing abundant poly-Guanine sequence (G1).
-Then G1 hybridized with capture probes (C2) with poly-Cytosine (C) to assemble multiple C2/reporter probe-AuNPs onto the SiO2 microspheres.
-The reporter DNA further initiated TdT-based extension with poly T sequence (T1) to link large numbers of signal probes, which generated very high fluorescence signal for ultrasensitive detection of target Hg2+.
+In this work, a new kind of dendritically amplified fluorescent signal probe on SiO2 microspheres was controllably fabricated by the terminal deoxynucleotidyl transferase (TdT)-catalyzed incorporation of nucleotides combined with bio-barcode (BBC) amplification for the ultrasensitive detection of Hg2+.
+A thymine T–Hg2+–T hairpin structure was first formed and further initiated the strand displacement amplification (SDA) reaction, generating a mimic target (MT).
+MT hybridized with a capture probe 1 (C1) on SiO2 microspheres, and the 3′-hydroxyl (OH) termini of MT initiated TdT-based DNA extension, producing abundant poly-guanine sequences (G1).
+Then, G1 hybridized with a capture probe 2 (C2) with abundant cytosine (C) species to assemble multiple C2/reporter probe-AuNPs onto the SiO2 microspheres.
+The reporter DNA further initiated TdT-based extension with a poly-T sequence (T1) to link large numbers of signal probes, which generated a very high fluorescence signal for the ultrasensitive detection of target Hg2+.
 This TdT-based signal amplification method coupled with SDA exhibits extraordinary sensitivity for Hg2+ assay with a limit down to 1.0 aM.
 The proposed highly sensitive fluorescence strategy holds great potential for detecting targets in environmental and biological fields.